jdasfd/withncbi_note/note/Pseudomonas.md

 As part of the definition, HMM requires that there be an observable process $Y$ whose outcomes are "influenced" by the outcomes of $X$ in a known way.

-Different transduction matrix would give out different multialignment results.
+Different transduction matrix would give out different multi-alignment results.

 > - hmmsearch
 >